-1. Satisfactory completion of all didactic material.
-With a minimum GPA of 3.0 on a 4.0 scale.

-- 2. Satisfactory completion of clinical experiences as required by the UNE School of Nurse Anesthesia and Council on Accreditation of Nurse Anesthesia Educational Programs with a minimum GPA of 3.0 on a 4.0 scale.
+- 1. Satisfactory completion of all didactic material with a minimum GPA of 3.0 on a 4.0 scale. - 2.
+Satisfactory completion of clinical experiences as required by the UNE School of Nurse Anesthesia and Council on Accreditation of Nurse Anesthesia Educational Programs with a minimum GPA of 3.0 on a 4.0 scale.
 (Requirements are subject to change during the program.
 It is the Program's responsibility to keep the student informed of any changes). - 3.
 Satisfactory completion of UNE School of Nurse Anesthesia objectives. - 4.
 Completion of the twenty-seven (27) month program, inclusive of University time off approved by the program.
-Clinical hours that require extended make up time for personal reasons may be added to the end of the program and extend the student's graduation date.
+Clinical hours that require extended make up time for personal/disciplinary reasons may be added to the end of the program and extend the student's completion/graduation date.
 Program extension is at the discretion of the Program Director and the Assistant Program Director of Clinical Education. - 5.
-All time commitments in the didactic and clinical areas must be satisfied. - 6.
-All clinical records must be completed and available to the Anesthesia School Administrative staff. - 7.
+All time commitments in the didactic and clinical areas must be satisfied.

+- 6. All clinical records must be completed and available to the Anesthesia School Administrative staff - 7.
 All required clinical evaluations must be completed and signed. - 8.
 Completion of the capstone project with an assigned passing grade. - 9.
 All fees must be paid in full. - 10.
 All library books returned. - 11.
 All relevant University and Program evaluations must be submitted. - 12.
-Completion of Self-evaluation exam (SEE) as required by the MSNA Program.
+Successful completion of Self-Evaluation Exam (SEE) from the NCE as required by the MSNA Program.
+Students are required to obtain a SEE exam score of 425 or higher before they can complete the program.
+The program will pay for the first exam and the student is responsible for subsequent SEE payments until the minimum score is obtained.